 - Location: The Kids on Campus program is held on the main campus of Wright State University.
 Maps will be included in your confirmation materials which will be sent by e-mail.

-- Inclement Weather: In the event of severe weather, please watch a local television station for business or school closings.
-If Wright State University-Dayton Campus is closed, Kids on Campus will be closed on that Saturday.
-In addition, you can check our website for any closure postings.
+- Inclement Weather: In the event of severe weather, please check your email and the Pre-College website for information.
 No refunds will be given if Wright State is open and students choose not to attend.

 - Refund Policy: A cancelation fee of $15 will be deducted from refunds requested by parents for reasons other than closed classes or class cancelations.
 Refunds will not be issued to any participant who is dismissed from the program for disciplinary reasons.
 Refunds must be requested two weeks prior to the class date.